Bunny Briggs: Career

 As a teenager, Briggs became an apprentice of the Whitman Sisters and danced at the Ubangi Club where he met Louise Crane.
 Crane arranged for him to perform at Kelly's Stables, and it's during this time that he earned his title as the Prince Charming of Tap.
 In the early 1940s, Briggs began traveling and performing with big band's led by men such as Earl Hines, Tommy Dorsey, Jimmy Dorsey, Charley Barnet, and Count Basie.
 At this time, he was also putting on white makeup and traveling with a mixed race saxophonist so they could perform in black and white clubs.
 In the 1950s, Briggs began making more television appearances.
 He was welcomed on once annually to the variety show Toast of the Town.
 He also appeared in the Universal 1950 short with the Benny Carter Orchestra, performing his trademarked paddle and roll, and in the Cavalcade of Bands.

 Throughout the 1960s, Briggs made multiple appearances on the Ed Sullivan Show to perform.
 During this time, Briggs became well acquainted with Duke Ellington.
 After performing together at the Monterey Jazz Festival, Briggs became known as "Duke's Dancer."
 Duke was fond of Briggs as a performer and wrote him into My People, a pageant for the Century of Negro Progress Exhibition in 1963.
 On September 16, 1965, Briggs performed at the San Francisco Grace Cathedral.
 He performed as David in "David Danced Before the Lord With All His Might," alongside the Herman McCoy Singers, Jon Hendricks, and Duke Ellington's band.
-Briggs almost didn't perform due to personal reasons and beliefs, but Ellington convinced him to.
+Briggs almost didn't perform for personal reasons and beliefs, but Ellington convinced him to.
 It was at this performance that Ellington described Briggs as "the most super-leviathonic rhythmaturgically syncopated tapster-magician-ism-ist."

 In the 1970s, Bunny Briggs made appearances on the Johnny Carson Show, and in TV specials like Apollo Uptown and Monk's Time.
 Many tap dancers faded from the spotlight during this decade as Rock n' Roll gained popularity.
 Attention towards the Civil RIghts Movement also contributed to renowned tappers fading from view.
 A select few tap dancers, including Briggs, remained successful with the help of performers in other kinds of show business like television and music.
 In 1979, Briggs was featured in the documentary film No Maps on My Taps.
 Throughout the 70's and early 80's, Briggs performed on tour ships.
 In the 80's he also toured around Europe with the Hoofers.
 In 1983 he made an appearance in My One and Only on Broadway, and returned to Broadway in 1989 for the tap special Black and Blue.
 During this time, Briggs also mentored Savion Glover as a teen during the revitalization of tap.
 Glover assisted in ushering tap into the popularization of hip hop.